 What is Fostering?

-Who decides when children need to live with a foster carer?
+Who decides when children need foster care?

-The local authorities and the courts decide when a child can't stay with their family.
-Surrey County Council Fostering Service supports children in foster care and their foster carers.
-We help to find suitable foster families for children to make sure they are well looked after and to give them the best possible future.
+Surrey County Council Fostering Service supports these children and their foster carers.
+We find suitable foster families to ensure children are well cared for and have the best possible future.

 What do foster carers do?